Matheus Diniz: Background

-Diniz was born on the 8th of April, 1993 in Uberlândia, State of Minas Gerais, Brazil.
-At a young age he moved to Formiga.

-When Diniz was 10, he started learning Capoeira.
-Being a troublemaker, Diniz got expelled from a school which put an end to his Capoeira classes.
+Diniz was born on 8 April 1993 in Uberlândia, State of Minas Gerais, Brazil.
+During his early years, his family moved to Formiga.
+When Diniz was 10, he started learning Capoeira, before switching in 2008 to Brazilian jiu-jitsu (BJJ) under coach Rodrigo Ranieri.

-At the age of 15 during high school, Diniz heard of a kid from a rival neighbourhood who disliked him and wanted to fight.
-Diniz knew the kid and the fact he trained BJJ at a local academy so Diniza went to the BJJ academy to settle the score with him.
-Rodrigo Ranieri, the instructor at the academy did not allow the fight to take place and told Diniz that he would train together and become friends.
-Ranieri would become the first BJJ coach of Diniz.

-After a few years of training and receiving his blue belt, Diniz moved to Poços de Caldas to train under Paulo Rezende who would award Diniz his purple and brown belts.
-During this time, Diniz became acquainted with Marcelo Garcia who saw great potential in Diniz.
-After Diniz received his Brown Belt, Garcia invited him to come to New York City to train at his academy.
+After receiving his blue belt, Diniz moved to Poços de Caldas to train under Paulo Rezende who awarded him his purple and brown belts.
+As a purple belt Diniz won silver during the 2012 IBJJF World Championship in the medium heavy division.
+Diniz became acquainted with Marcelo Garcia who invited him to come to New York City to train at his academy.

-At the Marcelo Garcia Academy, Diniz achieved significant success in major BJJ tournaments that brought Diniza a lot of media attention and fans.

 In April 2015, Garcia promoted Diniz to Black Belt.

 Grappling career

+2018-2019

-On September 16, 2018, Diniz faced Craig Jones at the main event of Grapplefest 2 that was held in Liverpool, UK.
-The match went to a decision after 20 minutes with Diniz winning by referee decision.
-The result was considered controversial as some believe Jones should have won the bout.
+On 16 September 2018, Diniz faced Craig Jones at the main event of Grapplefest 2 that was held in Liverpool, UK.
+The match went to a decision with Jones winning by referee decision.

 Diniz competed at the 2019 ADCC World Championship in the middleweight division.
 He defeated Pedro Marinho, Gabriel Arges and Josh Hinger to reach the finals.
 In the finals, he defeated Craig Jones by winning on points to become champion.

+2020-2022

+On 2 October 2020, Diniz was invited to compete in the main event of Who's Number One against Gordon Ryan.
+Diniz lost the match by submission, a heel hook.
+This match against Ryan was later awarded Match of the Year at the Jitsmagazine 2020 BJJ Awards.
+He was then invited to compete in the middleweight grand prix at BJJ Stars 4 on 14 November 2020.
+Diniz lost his opening round match against Otavio de Souza on advantages.

-On June 26, 2021, Dinize faced Lucas Barbosa at the co-main event of BJJ Stars 6.
-The match was largely uneventful until the last 90 seconds.
-Towards the end Barbosa was ahead on points but Diniz managed to lock his arm underneath Barbosa's chin.
-When the bell rang signaling the end of the match, it was revealed Barbosa was unconscious from the choke.
-However, after a brief debate, it was determined Barbosa went unconscious after the bell and therefore won via points.
+On 26 June 2021, Diniz faced Lucas Barbosa at the co-main event of BJJ Stars 6.
+Towards the end of the match, as Barbosa was ahead on points, Diniz managed to lock his arm underneath Barbosa's chin.
+When the bell rang signalling the end of the match, Barbosa was left unconscious from the choke.
+After debate, it was determined that Barbosa went unconscious after the bell and therefore had won via points.
 The decision was considered controversial and attracted debate.
+He then competed in the main event of the inaugural Road to ADCC event on 17 July 2021, against Kaynan Duarte.
+He lost the match after being submitted with a heel hook.

+Diniz was invited to compete in the 88 kg division of the 2022 ADCC World Championship on 17 September 2022.
+He defeated Roberto Dib Frias 3–0 on points in the opening round before losing by submission to the eventual champion, Giancarlo Bodoni.